BOV (armoured personnel carrier): BOV scout vehicle

-Armored protection is modular and made of armored steel.
+Armoured protection is modular and made of armoured steel.
 Front protection is STANAG 4569 level III+ (protection against 12.7mm bulletproof ammunition); protection from all sides is STANAG 4569 level I (protection against 5.56 mm caliber ammunition and all types of shooting ammunition with ordinary grains); anti-mine protection enables protection of the crew in the event of an explosion of an anti-tank mine containing 2 kg of explosives under the floor of the vehicle as well as in the event of an explosion of an anti-tank mine containing 4 kg of explosives under the wheels of the vehicle.

 The driving force is the Cummins IBS190 diesel engine (190 HP) and the ZTF transmission, which enables it to have very high mobility on off-road terrain.

 It is equipped with a remotely controlled combat station (RCWS), which consists of a 12.7 mm machine gun and a fire control system.
 The fire control system consists of the main elements such as high magnification TV cameras, thermal imaging camera, and laser range finder.
 The RWS is operated by the gunner, i.e. the operator who is in the passenger seat, among the equipment used by the gunner there is also a ballistic computer, a suitable display, as well as a joystick or control stick.
 The machine gun can be used in manual mode, in case of failure or damage to the automatic.
 The effectiveness of the RCWS, i.e. the effective range of the machine gun is: up to 1.5 km in the air, as well as 2 km to targets on the ground.
 The firing rate is about 600 rounds per minute, the capacity of the ammunition box is 180 rounds.

-The vehicle has 4 permanent crew members, namely: the driver, the gunner, the commander and the loader, as well as 4 members of the staff (version for the Gendarmerie).
-The loader is able to use a manual machine gun due to automatic failure or damage, while being protected by (RCWS) ballistic protection.
+The vehicle has four permanent crew members, namely: the driver, the gunner, the commander and the loader, as well as four dismounts (version for the Gendarmerie).
+The loader is able to use a manual machine gun in the event of breakdown or damage, while being protected by (RCWS) ballistic protection.
 The driver is equipped with TV cameras as well as television front and rear, which allows him to drive undisturbed due to reduced visibility.
 The vehicle is also equipped with external folding lattice fences, it has the ability to transport additional members of the example for the Gendarmerie on certain external platforms on the vehicle.
 It also has a smoke box launcher system, for masking and other special purpose needs.
 The vehicle is equipped with sound and light signaling systems, air conditioning, radio connection, computer for command and information software.
 A box for spare parts and hand tools are placed on the outside.